-- Learning Points: Authors must provide particularly “high-yield” points related to their topic of research, which may be appropriate for board examinations and/or clinical rotations.
-These points should be presented as succinct bullet points that are accessible to everyone.
+- Learning Points (optional): Authors are encouraged to provide a sidebar of particularly “high-yield” points related to this topic of research, which may be appropriate for board examinations and/or clinical rotations.
+These should be presented as succinct bullet points.
 Mnemonics, brief algorithms and other memory aids are appropriate here.

 - Main Content should be logically organized according to the discretion of the author.

 - References: Articles must contain a minimum of 5 references.
 Authors should be aware that SJM holds a greater weight towards references that are from peer-reviewed, published journals and books.

 - Each citation should be structured using the American Medical Association’s Manual of Style, 10th edition.